Skip to content

 As technology advances, the balance between destruction and defense shifts.

 Early in a civilization’s history, large-scale destruction requires large-scale coordination.
 Violence is costly and visible.
 Over time, destructive power tends to become cheaper, more compact, and more accessible.
-Knowledge diffuses, tools miniaturize, and barriers to entry fall.
+Knowledge diffuses, tools miniaturize, and entry barriers fall.

 This dynamic is most poignant with energy.
-The arc of technological development is, in large part, the arc of harnessing increasingly concentrated energy sources: fire, coal, petroleum, fission, and presumably beyond.
-Each step unlocks new capabilities; each step implies new destructive potential: concentrated energy release is fundamentally difficult to defend against.
+The arc of technological development may be seen through the arc of harnessing increasingly concentrated energy sources: fire, coal, petroleum, fission, and presumably beyond.
+Each step unlocks new capabilities; each step implies new destructive potential.
+In order to express those capabilities in the world, the destructive potential must be contended with.
+In particular, concentrated energy release is fundamentally difficult to defend against.
 Other threats admit countermeasures, at least in principle.
 Sufficient energy, delivered at proximity, does not.

-We have been lucky in the specifics.
-The first energy source (nuclear power) capable of ending civilizations happened to require rare materials, extensive infrastructure, and processes that produce detectable signatures.
-Plutonium is scarce.
-Enrichment is difficult.
-Radiation is visible to instruments.
-These are contingent facts about fission, not necessary features of civilization-threatening power.
+It’s very tempting to become trapped in our physics and technology tree, thinking it inevitable, but a broadened view implies that we have had luck in the specifics.
+Our first energy source (nuclear power) capable of ending civilizations happened to require rare materials, extensive infrastructure, and processes that produce detectable signatures.
+Plutonium is scarce, enrichment difficult, and radiation is visible to instruments.
+These are contingent facts of fission, not necessary features of civilization-threatening power.
 Future energy technologies need not be beholden to them.

-This trajectory apparently tends towards higher energy density, simpler pathways, and smaller apparatus.
-As long as any stage of this progression creates adjacency of peaceful use and catastrophic capability, the argument holds.
+The trajectory apparently tends towards higher energy density, simpler pathways, and smaller apparatus.
+Any stage of this progression which creates adjacency of peaceful use and catastrophic capability provides particularly high selection pressure.
 Eventually, and long before astronomical timescales, a civilization reaches a point where small groups, or even individuals, can cause civilization-ending damage.

 A civilization that still contains persistent impulses towards violence, domination, or coercion is no longer merely dangerous; it is unstable.
 The only way to survive immense technological power is to be inherently responsible and non-violent in its use.